 Of course it helps to join the right boards that appeal to your specific audience!
 You want to find group boards that cater to your niche and focus on topics that you frequently pin.
-If you want to join some group boards, grab my free download that links to 120 group boards.
+If you want to join some group boards, grab my free spreadsheet that links to 120 group boards.
 It covers boards in 12 different niches that are accepting contributors to help you get started.
-Click the image to grab your FREE download.
+Use the form below to request a copy.

 Related: How to Join Pinterest Group Boards

 Start Your Own Pinterest Group Board